 That meeting may have been intended to bring Durham up to speed on the work done by Inspector General Michael Horowitz on the FBI’s improper use of FISA warrants, or it may have been to delineate Horowitz’s work and the work that Durham was about to embark on.

-Barr would meet at least two more times in April with Durham.
+Barr would meet with Durham at least two more times in April.

 On May 13, 2019, President Donald Trump issued a memorandum giving declassification authorization to Barr at his request.
 Barr later stated in an interview with CBS that he also had ongoing support from U.S. intelligence agencies—specifically naming Director of National Intelligence Dan Coats and CIA Director Gina Haspel as being on board.